Tips to determine your best Travel Nurse Pay Package options

 A travel nurse’s pay will generally consist of two main components:

-- the nontaxable reimbursements for housing and meals/incidentals.
+- The non-taxable reimbursements for housing and meals/incidentals.
 These are also called stipends, subsidies, allowances, or per diems.
 These reimbursement payments are meant to cover meals and lodging costs resulting from the duplicate costs of living away from home for the job.
-Note that if you take company housing, you will not receive a housing subsidy.
+Note that you will not receive a housing subsidy if you take company housing.

 Take a Closer Look at Your Taxable Rate

-The taxable hourly rate is used to calculate several benefits should you need to use them.
-Unemployment, workers’ compensation and disability payments are based on the taxable income.
+The taxable hourly rate calculates several benefits should you need to use them.
+Unemployment, workers’ compensation, and disability payments are based on taxable income.
 Taxable earnings are also where social security contributions originate.
 Therefore, if you are nearing retirement, lower taxable earnings could significantly impact your future social security payments.
 In addition, if you need to borrow money for a home or auto loan, the lender will determine your loan amount qualifications from your taxable income.

 Take a Closer Look at Non-Taxable Amounts: